 - CES doctoral students must have 1) completed their comprehensive exams and 2) completed CN8390

-Students registering for maintaining matriculation (6000x) receive minimum faculty supervision and are limited to a maximum of two years (six semesters) total of matriculation registration following the successful completion of the doctoral comprehensive examination.
+Students registering for Continuous Graduate Enrollment (6000x) receive minimum faculty supervision and are limited to a maximum of two years (six semesters) total of matriculation registration following the successful completion of the doctoral comprehensive examination.
 In addition, students may not exceed the seven-year time period for completing the doctoral degree.

 Under extraordinary circumstances, a student may appeal to the dean of his or her school for an exemption to this policy.
 The Office of the Provost will be notified if such an extension is granted.